Wiredcraft/test-backend/README.md

 sure a user can be added, retrieved and deleted.
 Also it tests that a duplicate user cannot be added.
 * **dac_test.js**: This group of tests basically checks that the data access controller is performing CRUD actions to expectations.
+* **route_test.js**: This group of tests basically checks that the routing is working as expected and data is being handled as exepected.

+# Controllers
+Will use two controllers to interface the data with the frontend whatever that may be.
+* **data_access_controller**: responsible for retrieving and storing data in the database.
+* **routing_controller**: responsible for getting data to the router for presentation.

+# Hold everything, it's all been changed
+Well not really, but now there needs to be a way to send data as an api request and a way do display on the frontend via a web interface.
+To the end instead of using one router, there will be two **api_router.js** and **web_router.js** to respond to an api or webpage request respectively.